10 simple ways to start eating healthy

 9. Cook clean at home more

-If you you really want to start eating healthier it’s a good thing to start enjoying time in the kitchen.
+If you really want to start eating healthier it’s a good thing to start enjoying time in the kitchen.
 It doesn’t need to be complicated, just learn some basics and start experimenting at home in your own kitchen.
 When you cook at home, you know exactly which ingredients are going into your meal and you can make conscious choices about what you truly want to eat.
 The result is worth the effort!

 10. Eat your food mindfully